bcrisp084/bcrisp084/README.md

 - 👨‍🏫 I'm a teaching assistant at 2U.
 - 🚘 I’m a MD state inspection Technician and i Currently Work for Acura.
 - 🚼 I am now a father which has become the best job i have ever had.
-- 🕵️ I love to code and collab so if this interests you feel free to send me and email.
+- 🕵️ I love to code and collab so if this interests you feel free to send me an email.
 - 📫 How to reach me: [Email](crisp73001@gmail.com) [Linkedin](https://www.linkedin.com/in/brian-crisp-265a39204/)